Asu Almabayev: Ultimate Fighting Championship

 Almabayev made his UFC debut against Ode' Osbourne on August 5, 2023, at UFC on ESPN 50.
 He won the bout via a rear-naked choke submission in the second round.
 This fight earned him the Performance of the Night award.

 Almabayev faced C.J.
 Vergara on March 9, 2024, at UFC 299.
 At the weigh ins, Vergara weighed in at 127 pounds, one pound over the flyweight non-title fight limit, which led the bout to proceed at catchweight with 30 percent of Vergara's purse going to Almabayev.
 He won the bout via unanimous decision.

 Almabayev faced Jose Johnson on June 15, 2024, at UFC on ESPN 58.
 He won the bout via unanimous decision.

 Almabayev faced Matheus Nicolau on October 19, 2024, at UFC Fight Night 245.
 He won the fight by unanimous decision.

 Almabayev was scheduled to face Steve Erceg on March 1, 2025, at UFC Fight Night 253.
 However, Erceg was moved to headline UFC on ESPN 64 and was replaced by Allan Nascimento.
 However, Almabayev's opponent was changed to Manel Kape due to the injury of Kape's original opponent Brandon Royval, and the bout headlined UFC Fight Night 253.
 During the fight, Almabayev tried to protest an eye poke but after the referee did not notice it, this led to the finishing sequence which led Kape to win the bout by technical knockout in the third round.

 Almabayev was scheduled to face Ramazan Temirov July 26, 2025, at UFC on ABC 9.
 However, Temirov pulled out due to failing a drug test in early July and was replaced by Jose Ochoa.
 Almabayev defeated Ochoa by unanimous decision.

-Almabaev is scheduled to face former UFC Flyweight Championship challenger Alex Perez on November 22, 2025, at UFC Fight Night 265.
+Almabaev faced former UFC Flyweight Championship challenger Alex Perez on November 22, 2025, at UFC Fight Night 265.
+He won the fight via a guillotine choke submission in the third round.

+Almabayev was scheduled to face Brandon Moreno in the main event on February 28, 2026, at UFC Fight Night 268.
+However, Almabayev withdrew due to a hand injury and was replaced by Lone'er Kavanagh.

+Almabayev faced Charles Johnson on June 27, 2026 at UFC Fight Night 280.
+He won the fight via a Suloev submission in the third round.
+This fight earned him a $100,000 Performance of the Night award.

+Almabaev is scheduled to face former RIZIN Flyweight and Bantamweight Champion (also former Bellator Bantamweight Champion) Kyoji Horiguchi on November 21, 2026 at UFC Fight Night 294.